cilwerner/ms-identity-docs-code-dotnet/5-migration/2-setup-entra-connect/README.md

-# Configure Microsoft Entra Connect to synchronize with an Microsoft Entra tenant
+# Configure Microsoft Entra Connect to synchronize with a Microsoft Entra tenant

 ## Scenario